Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Most patients return to desk work within one to two weeks.
 Light walking is encouraged from day one.
 Avoid strenuous exercise and heavy lifting for three to four weeks.
 Neck flexibility exercises may be recommended to prevent stiffness.
+Hold off on driving until you are off prescription pain relief and can turn your neck freely to check blind spots and brake in an emergency, which is usually around one week and after you have flown home rather than in Thailand.

 When Will You See Final Results?

-Wound healing is usually complete within two to three weeks.
-The incision line continues to fade over several months, eventually becoming a faint line in a natural neck crease.
+Wound healing is usually complete within two to three weeks.4 The incision line continues to fade over several months, eventually becoming a faint line in a natural neck crease.
 For cancer patients, final pathology results typically arrive within two weeks and guide any further treatment.

 Risks and Safety of Thyroid Surgery